YinJC/uk-tex-faq/FAQ-inst1cm.md

----
-layout: page
-title: Installing the Type&nbsp;1 versions of the CM&nbsp;fonts
+# Installing the Type&nbsp;1 versions of the CM&nbsp;fonts
----

 This is a specialised case of [installing a font](./FAQ-instfont.html), but it is almost never necessary&nbsp;&mdash; it's inconceivable that any (even